 She adds, “the combination of tones is sure to set you apart from another simple hair color.
 A golden brown hair color for older women works extremely well on any hair type, either thick or finer hair.”

-A caramel balayage looks exceptional on ladies over 50.
-Bronde highlights are soft and muted warm tones that add shine and luster to maturing hair, given tone-on-tone coloration.
-You’ll want to ask your hair colorist for a caramel beige gloss at your next color service to refresh your dull and lifeless tresses.
+A caramel balayage looks exceptional on ladies over 50 because bronde highlights are soft and muted warm tones that add shine and luster to maturing hair.
+Ask your hair colorist for a caramel beige gloss at your next color service to refresh your dull and lifeless tresses.

 An auburn and burgundy color blend for an elderly lady is classy, sophisticated, and fun.
 Deep violet and red tones make all skin tones pop and give life and brightness to dull-looking hair.
-Pair these auburn tones with a short, pixie haircut to spice up your hair.
+Pair auburn tones with a short, pixie haircut to spice up and bring life back into your hair.

 Ash blonde hair on 50-year-old women is great for those who want to embrace their natural sparkles gradually.
 Cool, ashy highlights help blend grey streaks while leaving dimension to your hair.
 An angled bob haircut accentuates the icy, ash-blonde tones when combined with warmer lowlights underneath, complementing a fair skin complexion.